-Fig. 65 - Skid shoes - 3 possible positions
+Fig. 69 - Skid shoes - 3 possible positions

-For headers new from the factory with the optional transport cart installed, two skid shoes must be installed on the paddles closest to the transport cart once the transport cart is removed.
+For headers new from the factory with the optional transport cart installed, one skid shoe must be installed on the knife drive paddle once the transport cart is removed.

-Fig. 66 - Skid shoes - install at transport cart location
+Fig. 70 - Skid shoe - install at transport cart location